zero-to-mastery/GameSenshi/CONTRIBUTING.md

 ## Working on Code

-1. Create a card and describe what you going to do.
+1. Create a card and describe what you are going to do.
 2. In the card also specify which main module you going to modify/create.
 3. Convert it into issues.
 4. Start a new branch.